Internet Matters

 Guide to equip young people to tell fact from fiction

-Help young people build their critical thinking about what sources to trust online.
+Help young people build their critical thinking about spotting fake news online.

 Those who create fake news may be looking to get people to click on the link to promote advertising, encourage people to buy something or persuade them to support a point of view.
-There are also times when news organisations may make a mistake and print something which is later revealed to be untrue.
+Sometimes, news organisations make mistakes and print stories that later turn out to be untrue.

 Although fake news has always existed, increasingly those creating ‘fake news’ are making it more difficult to spot.
-At times even well-established news organisations find themselves reporting on stories based on false information due to the nature of the online world.
+Even well-established news organisations find themselves reporting stories based on false information due to the nature of the online world.

 With so much information coming from a wide range of sources, it can be hard to know which are trustworthy.